nauti-control/STWirelessRemote/README.md

 # Software
 The code is written in C++ using platform IO .
 I use Visual Code as my editor .
 The firmware uses soft serial with the parity bit acting at the 9th bit that seatalk protocol uses.
 The seatalk datagrams I have been using an excellent technical guide by Thomas Knauf http://thomasknauf.de/rap/seatalk2.htm .
 There is two parts to the code 1.
 The main firmware 2.
 A mini web application for settings the button mapping settings as well as allowing the device to be controlled from a mobile device .
 This is written to the esp32 spiffs.
 These get built and uploaded to the ESP32 seperately from with the platform IO extension in Visual Code.

+Raise issues for any software bugs.

 # Hardware

+The PCB design is fairly simple and uses an ESP32 devkit 30 pin board along with optocouplers to provide some isolation between the seatalk 12v and 3.3v of the ESP32 .
+A 7805 is used to drop the 12v down to 5v to feed the ESP32 .
+I found using 12v directly on the vin caused major issues and burnt out the onboard regulator on certain boards .
+The 7805 does get quite hot but i've done a burn in test for several weeks continious use and no issues on the bench.
+The receiver is a RXb6 and the current firmware has support for mapping to 8 buttons the different remote functionality.

 You can purchase a fully hand built Wireless Controller from our online store which will help support ongoing development and new features <br/>
 https://nauti-control.com/product/st-wireless-controller-fully-built-with-4-button-remote/<br/>
 This includes a remote , 3d printed case and fully built PCB with latest firmware pre-installed , just plug into your seatalk system and go.<br/>